addyosmani/getUserMedia.js/README.md

 			width: 320,
 			height: 240,

-			// the recommended mode to be used is ' callback '
+			// the recommended mode to be used is
+			'callback '
 			// where a callback is executed once data
 			// is available
 			mode: "callback",